Chakor1/HVSDoc/docs/HVS/Get started/GetStarted.md.md

 ## Password reset

 You must reset the user account password in the following scenarios:

 - User account is created.
 - User account expired.
 - User account is locked.
-- Forgot user account credentials.
+- Forgot user account credentials.<br>
   Perform the following steps to reset the password:

 ### Procedure